hoangduytranuk/blender_manual/blender_docs/manual/troubleshooting/3d_view.rst

 OpenGL Depth Picking (Preferences)
    See :menuselection:`Preferences --> Viewport --> Selection`.

-   This option is enabled by default, disabling it may give better performance at the cost of selection accuracy.
+   This option is enabled by default, disabling it may give a better performance at the cost of selection accuracy.
 Upgrade Graphics Driver
    In some cases, slow selection is resolved by using updated drivers.
    *It is generally good to use recent drivers when using 3D software.*
 Select Centers (Workaround)
    In *Object Mode*, holding :kbd:`Ctrl` while selecting uses the object center point.
-   While this can be useful on its own, its has the side effect of not relying on OpenGL selection.
+   While this can be useful on its own, it has the side effect of not relying on OpenGL selection.
-Change Draw Modes (Workaround)
+Change Display Mode (Workaround)
-   Using *Wireframe* or even *Bounding Box* draw modes can be used to more quickly select different objects.
+   Using *Wireframe* display mode can be used to more quickly select different objects.

 .. note::